yaodingyd/yaodingyd.github.io/_posts/2016-08-15-react-fundametal-concept.md

 ### Refs
 Avoid use refs in component.
 Only use refs to refer componet's backing instance.(If you really need to do DOM stuff)

+### Presentational and Container Components

+A container does data fetching and then renders its corresponding sub-component.
+A presentational component only deals with view.